-Erotic short story, Martin and The Wolf, is published by Amber Allure Press.
+Martin and the Wolf is published by Anne Brooke Books.
 When 36-year-old lecturer Martin meets the mysterious Lucas at a neighbour’s midsummer party, the attraction is instant and hot.
 The two men soon start a relationship, but Martin is puzzled by Lucas’ behavior.
 He’s not like any other man he’s ever known - indeed sometimes he hardly seems human at all - and Martin wants to find out why.

 But when one autumn night, he tracks Lucas to the depths of the local park, he realizes more eye-opening truths about his new lover and the pack of strange wolves he runs with than he'd ever before thought possible.

 "Martin and The Wolf by Anne Brooke is a gracefully written paranormal novelette that takes a fresh perspective on the werewolf legend … The story's appeal lies in those fascinating disconnects where Lucas's aggressive wolf personality causes him to stand out from the camouflage of his courteous but reserved British countrymen.
 Even better is the first-person narrator Martin's puzzled but unflappable acceptance of Lucas."
 [Read the rest of this Recommended Reads review at ARe Cafe Reviews]